shubhangiathakare/Carbon_Footprint_Tracker/README.md

 Everyday activities such as:
 <br>🚗 Transportation
 <br>💡 Energy consumption
-🥗 Food production & consumption
+<br>🥗 Food production & consumption
-❄️ Heating & Cooling systems
+<br>❄️ Heating & Cooling systems
-all contribute to the surge in CO₂ emissions.
+<br>all contribute to the surge in CO₂ emissions.

 👉 This project aims to empower individuals by: